 Physical examination — Joint-specific physical examination findings of OCD are as follows:

 ●Knee – On inspection, swelling may or may not be present.
 Full range of motion is typically found.
 The clinician should palpate both femoral condyles for tenderness with the knee in flexion .
 OCD is suggested by tenderness to palpation with the knee flexed and pressure directed over the medial femoral condyle, just medial to the inferior pole of the patella .
 Crepitus may also be noted.
 Patients with chronic symptoms may display an antalgic gait or alteration of gait with the foot of the affected side rotated laterally to reduce the pain of weightbearing [1,3].

-●Elbow – Patients with OCD of the elbow often have mild swelling over the capitellum, restricted joint mobility (ie, decreased extension and reduced supination and pronation), and tenderness to palpation at the anterolateral aspect of the elbow [1,9].
-The radiocapitellar compression test is performed by asking the patient to pronate and supinate the affected forearm with the elbow in full extension [1,9,20].
-The test is considered positive if supination or pronation causes pain.
+●Elbow – Patients with OCD of the elbow often have mild swelling over the capitellum, restricted joint mobility (ie, decreased extension and reduced supination and pronation), tenderness to palpation at the anterolateral aspect of the elbow, and a positive radiocapitellar test characterized by pain with supination or pronation with the elbow in full extension [1,11].
 Locking of the elbow suggests formation of a loose foreign body.